Anri-H/ACA-Lessons/Homeworks/ArrayMethods/README.md

 ## Slice

 It returns a new array copying to it all items from index to (not including ).
-Both and can be negative, in that case position from array end is assumed.startendendstartend
+Both and can be negative, in that case position from array end is assumed.

 The syntax is:
 ```javascript